Skip to content

 In my opinion, the best place to start is thinking “Do I enjoy being outside and walking?
 Does it calm me?
 Does it help my mood?
 If the answer is yes, then chances are when you are tired, with a screaming baby, taking the pram outside and pounding the pavement will be an enjoyable and uplifting ritual for you.
 In that case you’ll want an easy to steer pram, with good sized wheels and a large shopping basket.
 And if you have a dog, having something you can steer with one hand becomes even more important.
 Look for a pram that centres it’s weight balance towards the back wheels.
 Load the potential pram with weight and try it outside.
 When you have a heavily loaded pram, how the weight is balanced will make the world of difference on angled footpaths and kerbs even in cities that are relatively flat.
 And if you live with bumpy footpaths (from tree roots, construction sites etc), look for a pram that has front wheels larger than 8inches/20cm so you don’t end up rebounding the front wheels off larger rocks and concrete steps.

 If the answer is No, then maybe you won’t walk much!
 In that case, a smaller stroller could be perfect for you.
 You may also find that as you baby gets older, longer walks become less frequent.
-Travel strollers such as Otto fold so small they can be left in the boot of your car, then whipped out when you need them!
+Travel strollers such as Lucci fold so small they can be left in the boot of your car, then whipped out when you need them!
 While the wheels are small and only suitable for short walking, they are space and weight savers.

 The non-negotiables you should be looking for